 (4) The Chief Electoral Officer shall, as soon as possible after the date of the writ, take all reasonable steps to advise any voter who is a prisoner in a penal or correctional facility in Nunavut or outside Nunavut that they may request an application for a special ballot.

 Obtaining a special ballot

-74. (1) To obtain a special ballot, a voter must apply at the office of the returning officer or, if the voter does not reside in the same community as the returning officer, apply directly to the Chief Electoral Officer.
+74. (1) To obtain a special ballot, a voter must apply at the office of the returning officer or directly to the Chief Electoral Officer.

 Providing special ballot